 Health risks associated with asbestos

 Because of their size, asbestos fibres can be easily breathed into the lungs.
 Once there, it is hard for your body to remove the fibres and they can cause inflammation and scarring.
-This can lead to an increased risk of developing long-term health problems, including asbestosis and benign pleural abnormalities, mesothelioma and cancer of the lung, ovarian and larynx.
+This can lead to an increased risk of developing long-term health problems, including asbestosis and benign pleural abnormalities, mesothelioma and cancer of the lung, ovary and larynx.
 These diseases can take many years, even decades, to develop.

 [return to top]